Every property manager needs a great property management system to back them up.

 - Tenant portal and communications management: Wish you had one central location to manage all of your communications with tenants?
 With DoorLoop, you can.

 - Maintenance management: Create work orders and allow tenants to view them from their dashboard.
-They attach images and a note and you assign it to a vendor.
+They attach images and a note, and you assign the order to a vendor.
 Once the job is complete, you pay that vendor, all from DoorLoop.

 - Tenant screening and listing tools: Need to fill units?
 DoorLoop makes it easier than ever with features that help you automate parts of the process.

-- And much more: Including an IDX-based website, vendor portal, and other great features.
+- And much more: DoorLoop has even more exciting features, such as a IDX-based website, vendor portal, and more.